-In recognition of the outstanding achievements and contributions to ACDA and choral music education made by Colleen Kirk throughout her long and distinguished career, the Colleen Kirk Award is established to promote the ideals and standards represented by her life and work.
-Contributions to this fund are ongoing.
-I encourage you to contribute by contacting the ACDA National Headquarters.
+In recognition of the outstanding achievements and contributions to ACDA and choral music education made by Dr. Kirk throughout her long and distinguished career, the Colleen Kirk Award is established to promote the ideals and standards represented by her life and work.
+Contributions to the lasting impact of this fund may be made by contacting ACDA’s National Office.

-The award is presented to new and aspiring choral conductors who are members of ACDA, in support of their attendance at division or national conferences of the American Choral Directors Association.
+The award is presented to new and aspiring choral conductors who are members of ACDA, in support of their attendance at regional or national conferences of the American Choral Directors Association.
 Choral music teachers in their first three years of full-time pre-collegiate teaching will be eligible.
-The award will support a goal articulated at the National Leadership conference in August of 2001 that ACDA provide support and mentoring for aspiring and new teachers in choral music education.
+The award supports a goal articulated at the National Leadership Conference in August 2001 that ACDA provide support and mentoring for aspiring and new teachers in choral music education.

-Submit this application form, a one-page letter stating your goals in attending the conference, and a letter of recommendation from a teacher, colleague, or administrator (include phone number and email address in recommendation for verification).
+The application process consists of an application form, a one-page letter stating your goals in attending the conference, and a letter of recommendation from a teacher, colleague, or administrator (please include phone number and email address in recommendation for verification).

 Recipients of the award will submit a report to the division president within one year, following receipt of the award.
 Availability of funds will determine the number and amount of the awards presented annually.

 Completed applications for the 2022 Colleen Kirk Award will open on October 1, 2021 and will be due by October 29, 2021.
 Only fully completed applications will be considered.
 The award recipient will be notified by November 22, 2021.

 THE APPLICATION WINDOW FOR THE 2022 COLLEEN KIRK AWARD HAS CLOSED.